iaankrynauw/SublimeInstallationandPlugins/README.md

 # Sublime Installation and Plugins
-How to install sublime text 3 in Ubuntu and manage plugins for different programming languages.
+How to install sublime text 3 in Ubuntu and various plugins.

 ##Using the Package Manager (apt-get) to install Sublime Text 3